rossmc/how-to-venia/how-to-articles/project-setup/detailed-project-setup.md

 # Detailed Project Setup
 Rather than clone this repository you can set up your own by following the instructions below to pull the [@magento/venia-concept] package from the pwa-studio monorepo to create your own PWA Storefront based upon.

-After you have a copy of the venia store front, you will first make the [@magento/venia-concept] a dependency of your project and then begin to replace components in your project with ones which you import from the @magento/venia-concept package.
+After you have a copy of the venia storefront, you can make the [@magento/venia-concept] a dependency of your project and then begin to replace components in your project with ones which you import from the @magento/venia-concept package.

 ### 1. Clone & Copy
 Use the following commands to clone the pwa-studio mono repo and copy it's venia concept to use as your projects base setup.